I love my smart phone. Oh yes I do. I wonder how I would even parent without that tiny device of instant gratification in my pocket.

 When I left high school pagers were a big breakthrough (not just used by doctors and drug dealers anymore).
 And now we all walk around with a powerful computer in our pocket that can look up anything we want to know right this second.

-So, as I think about this change in our lifestyle, I am also a little saddened about some of the things my kids will never experience thanks to the abundance of gratifying technology.
+As I think about this change in our lifestyle, I am also a little saddened about some of the things my kids will never experience thanks to the abundance of gratifying technology.
 Experiences I had growing up but now are mostly gone.

 1. For starters, how about movies?
 My kids now have Netflix, Amazon Prime, Hulu and On Demand at their fingertips.
 My 3 year old knows that when she wants to see something she can see it NOW!